 Results and conclusion: The conducted studies showed various changes in maximum strength, but they were not statistically significant in any group.
 The analysis of the absolute values of the ability to differentiate forearm muscle strength did not reveal statistically significant differences between measurements in individual groups.
 The analysis of raw values revealed that in an attempt to obtain 50% of the desired value (i.e. 50% of maximum strength), no significant differences were found between the measurements in the PA+SD and Control group.
 Differences at a statistically significant level were found in the SD group (M I -44.64 N; M II -90.21 N; M III 85.35 N).
 A correlation was also found: in the PA+SD and Control groups there was an "underestimation", while in the SD group, in measurement III there was a significant "overestimation" of the results.

-Aim: This study aimed to examine the possibility of using a mobile application AWF Activity for the assessment of health-enhancing physical activity.
+AWF Activity - a new mobile application for the assessment of health-enhancing physical activity

 Małgorzata Dębska-Janus, Michał Rozpara, Agnieszka Nawrocka, Maria Niestrój-Jaworska, Arkadiusz Mynarski, Jacek Polechoński, Rajmund Tomik